 One of the strangest bugs in SADX involves the hotel door, which appears to ignore lighting at all times.
 This happens because in SADX the lights are supposed to turn on inside the hotel when you go there at night.
 “Turning on the lights” involved adding an “ignore lighting” material flag to everything in the area.
 However, the code for turning on the lights is bugged and forces the hotel doors to ignore lighting even when you’re outside the hotel.
 This makes the doors look strange in the evening and at night:

-Station Square loses a lot of its original atmosphere in SADX, and the fake, static shadows arguably don’t compensate for it.
-It’s the most severely downgraded Adventure Field in the game, with loss of texture variety, UV and lighting downgrades, missing effects, transparency issues and various visual bugs.
+Station Square has a completely different atmosphere in SADX.
+It also loses some texture variety, has model and lighting downgrades, missing effects, transparency issues and various visual bugs.
 However, this level can be reverted to the original version with the Dreamcast Conversion mod.
 Check out this section on how to install mods on the PC version.